Dating Someone With Depression: 23 Tips From a Therapist

 5. Don’t Take It Personally

 Depression often causes people to lose interest in doing things they once enjoyed.
 On difficult days, it can feel like climbing a mountain just to get out of bed.
-If your partner seems short, distant, irritable, or disinterested– don’t take it personally.
+If your partner seems short, distant, irritable, or disinterested, don’t take it personally; depression often causes these behaviors.
 The symptoms of depression can often wear people down to the point where they say things they don’t mean or behave in ways that don’t reflect how they truly feel.
 Remind yourself that this illness zaps away joy and has nothing to do with your role as a partner or their desire to spend time with you.

 6. Be There